gaehlerm/SoftwareEngineering/README.md

     return a + b
 ```

-Of course, I exaggerated in this example.
-I just wanted to make a point.
-But there are programmers out there who think that this comment here is justified.
+Trust me, I've seen similar comments out in the wild.
+Apparently the programmer thought it was a good idea to write this comment.

-I do not share this opinion at all.
-In my opinion this comment is just a useless boilerplate comment.
+I do not share this opinion.
+In my opinion this is a useless boilerplate comment.
 Read the function name.
 It explains exactly what the function does.
 And if you are not sure, take a look at the implementation.
 This is exactly what makes code good.
 You read a function name and you know what it does.
 Good code is self-documenting.
 There is barely any need for additional comments.
 This comment here is a violation of the SRP.
+It's a duplicate explanation of what the code does.

 "Yes, but it’s only one line of comment.
 It can’t hurt us.", you might say.

 "NO!"

 Sorry, I just lost my temper.
 I shouldn’t be so harsh with you.
 Many experienced programmers don’t know, so why should you?
 I have to tell you that you are wrong.
 You can’t believe how wrong you are.
 Maybe I haven’t made myself clear enough so far.
 This comment is an absolutely useless liability.
 It claims something that will not always be true.
 The code will change as code always does.
 But the comment may be forgotten.
 Unlike function definitions or variable names, you can’t enforce that a comment stays at its correct location.
 You will eventually end up having a comment that is plain wrong.
 It will confuse everyone who works on this code.
 It will cost time.
-It will cause bugs.

 Not convinced?
 You think you won’t have these issues because you work carefully?

 "Ha ha.
 NO!"

 Now you’re certainly wrong this time.
 By now you should know better.
-This is exactly what I’m trying to teach you throughout this whole book.
+This is exactly what I’m trying to teach you throughout this entire book.
 You are human.
 Every human makes mistakes.
 I make mistakes, you make mistakes.
 It’s inevitable.
-Accept your faith and deal with it.
+Accept your faith and learn how to deal with it.
 Code is good if you can make as few mistakes as possible.
 Removing useless comments is a must.
-They are an unnecessary source for bugs.
+They violate the third rule of this software engineering.
+Such comments are an unnecessary source of bugs.

 You want to become a software engineer.
 So stop using the English language and start reading code instead.
 The code contains the absolute truth.
 Not the comment.

 Here is an example from the book "The Art of Readable Code" [The Art of Readable Code: Simple and Practical Techniques for Writing Better Code, Boswell & Foucher].
-The original code was written in C++, I translated it to Python.
+I really like that book, but there are some examples to improve upon.
+The original code was written in C++ and I translated it to Python like pseudo code.

 ```py
 class FrontendServer: